Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 DON’T LET BITTERNESS POISON YOUR MARRIAGE

-The following is a prayer, written by Stormie Omartian, from her book, that you may want to pray and scriptures afterward that you may also want to pray through to the Lord our God:
+The following is a prayer, written by Stormie Omartian, that you may want to pray:

 “Help me not to hold myself apart from [my spouse] emotionally, mentally, or physically because of unforgiveness.
 Where either of us needs to ask forgiveness of the other, help us to do so.
 If there is something I’m not seeing that is adding to this problem, reveal it to me and help me to understand it.
 Remove any wedge of confusion that has created misunderstanding or miscommunication.